SyedShaheerHussain/Steganography-Hide-Data-in-Images-GUI-/README.md

 ## 💡 Notes

+> [!Note]
-Make sure the message size fits the image.
+> Make sure the message size fits the image.
 Large messages may exceed capacity.

-Use strong passwords for secure encryption.
+> Use strong passwords for secure encryption.

-Supports RGB images only.
+> Supports RGB images only.

-Always save the encoded image with a different filename to avoid overwriting the original.
+> Always save the encoded image with a different filename to avoid overwriting the original.

 ## 🎯 Conclusion
+> [!Important]

-This project provides a secure and user-friendly tool for hiding secret messages in images.
+> This project provides a secure and user-friendly tool for hiding secret messages in images.
 With AES encryption + LSB steganography, it ensures both privacy and data concealment.

-Perfect for:
+**Perfect for:**

-Students learning steganography
+> Students learning steganography

-Secure message sharing
+> Secure message sharing

-Fun encryption projects
+> Fun encryption projects